When do I have to pay my monthly fees?

 I'm leaving the North, what should I do?

 Whether you are leaving town on vacation, or departing the North for good we can help.
 In order to ensure that

 your account is not billed while you are away, simply Sign in to manager your account.
-Once you have authenticated, select “Modify User Details” from the drop down menu.
-Scroll to the bottom of the window that appears and change “Renew Account Monthly” to “No”.
+Once you have authenticated, ensure that your subscription is set to "Auto Renew" "No".
 From this point forward, your account will not be billed unless you manually re-activate it.
-If you need further assistance please contact us and we’ll be happy to outline your options from suspending billing or cancelling your service!
+If you need further assistance please contact us and we'll be happy to outline your options from suspending billing or cancelling your service!

 Can I transfer my account to a friend?